isatiso/node-tarpit/docs/1-core/1-concepts.md

    A TpUnit is a most basic abstract method decorator.
    It is used to mark the entry point of the class.

-## Implements
+### Implements

 {:.mb-5}

-Based on the above concepts, let's see what tools Tarpit provided.
+Based on the above concepts, there are some implements:

 1. **TpService**